jh-infosec/Shadowfax/README.md

 ## Security

-Neither the API nor the dashboard has authentication, and CORS is open to all origins.
-Shadowfax is intended for local development only until v0.3.
+Neither the API nor the dashboard has authentication yet, and CORS is open to all origins.
+Because there is no sign-in, an acknowledgement or assignment records a placeholder analyst rather than a real user.
+Shadowfax is intended for local development only until authentication lands, the next v0.3 item.

 ---